ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/bt-plugins/actions/ValidatePath.md

-# IsPathValid { #is-path-valid }
+# ValidatePath { #validate-path }

 Checks to see if the global path is valid.
-If there is an obstacle along the path, the condition returns FAILURE, otherwise it returns SUCCESS.
+If there is an obstacle along the path, it returns FAILURE, otherwise it returns SUCCESS.
 Optionally checks specific costmap layers and can use a custom footprint for validation.